Destaq/sqaml/INSTALL.md

 Enter an SQL command (or 'exit;' to quit): SHOW TABLES;
 No tables in database.
 ```
+Tables are persisted upon typing `exit;`, and the saved files for each corresponding table can be found in the `lib/storage` directory.
+For example, if a table `users` is created, the table will be saved to the path `lib/storage/users.sqaml`.
 ## Tests

 To run test, you can run `make bisect` from the root directory.
 This will run the tests and generate a coverage report in the `_coverage` directory, which is automatically opened.